jhass/insporation/README.md

 3. Clone this repo
 4. Connect your ADB debugging enabled device and `flutter run` :)

+## Contributing translations

+Want to use insporation\* in your favorite language?
+Head over to [Weblate](https://hosted.weblate.org/engage/insporation/)!

 ## Implementation status

 * Android support